marceloosterhuis/gtkwave-pack/README.md

 # gtkwave-pack

-The script packs the result of meson build on MSYS2 on Windows of the latest gtkwave sources from github.
+The script (build_gtkwave_pkg.sh) packs the result of meson build on MSYS2 on Windows of the latest gtkwave sources from github.
 The script puts all the necessary dlls and executables into a zip archive and add a launcher script to start the executable (by setting correct paths first).
 When distributed, the archive can be unpacked on a windows system and launch.bat can be double clicked to start the waveform viewer.

 https://github.com/gtkwave/gtkwave